 Monica is a graduate of George Mason University with a Masters in Public Administration and a B.A. in Government & International Politics and Economics.
 She is also a 2014 graduate of the Minority Political Leadership Institute, a collaborative initiative of the Grace E. Leadership Institute at Virginia Commonwealth University and the Legislative Black Caucus Foundation.

-Nora Zimmerman serves as NACDL's first State Advocacy Assistant.
-In this role, she assists in tracking state criminal justice legislation, responding to requests from state affiliate and partner organizations, drafting and disseminating organizational materials, and building relationships with advocates and stakeholder groups.
+Nora Zimmerman serves as NACDL’s State Advocacy Associate.
+In this role, she drafts and disseminates advocacy communications, maintains state-advocacy related webpages, and coordinates events related to NACDL’s policy priorities.
+Nora also assists in tracking state legislation, responding to requests from state affiliate and partner organizations, and building relationships with advocates and stakeholder groups.

 This is a sponsored ad